zhangce/elementary/README.md

     -- Build files have been written to: /raid/czhang/Codes/mia

 A file named ``Makefile'' should appear in the folder mia now.
-To build Mia::Elementary, type in
+To build Elementary, type in

     $ make